ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Users will need to configure certain elements of their experiment in ``land_analysis.yaml``:

    * ``ACCOUNT:`` A valid account name.
-Hera, Orion, and most NOAA RDHPCS systems require a valid account name; other systems may not (in which case, any value will do).
+Hera, Orion, Hercules, and most NOAA RDHPCS systems require a valid account name; other systems may not (in which case, any value will do).
    * ``EXP_BASEDIR:`` The full path to the directory where ``land-DA_workflow`` was cloned (i.e., ``$LANDDAROOT``).
       * For example, if ``land-DA_workflow`` is located at ``/scratch2/NAGAPE/epic/User.Name/landda/land-DA_workflow`` on Hera, set ``EXP_BASEDIR:`` to ``/scratch2/NAGAPE/epic/User.Name/landda``.
    * ``cycledef/spec:`` Cycle specification